How ZFS works?

 - ZFS only for servers - No, I'm using it my notebook too, working well, even in linux.

-- ZFS will not work on any LVM, HW Raid, pseudo / virtual disk - Well ZFS only like JBOD, but working on all, but not safe as on JBOD.
+- ZFS will not work on any LVM, HW Raid, pseudo / virtual disk - Well ZFS meant for JBOD (Just-bunch-of-disks), however working on all scenario, but not safe and fast as much on JBOD.

 - ZFS eats all of the RAM but when the system requires more RAM ZFS will be freeing RAM for system. - Oh well simply no, if even trying to that will be takes more time that you have for it.